 (4 + 3 + 4 + 2.3) / 4 = 3.33

 Notice how the weighted average changed.
-Sometimes it may be a really significant difference - like grade difference or even deciding about passing or not passing your course.
+Sometimes it may be a really significant difference - like a grade difference or even whether you pass or fail your course.

 Weighted average formula

-Let's repeat how the weighted average formula looks like:
+Let's repeat what the weighted average formula looks like:

 (0.25 * 75 + 0.25 * 90 + 0.25 * 88 + 0.15 * 70 + 0.10 * 86) / 1 = 82.35